kimtienvu/Ciphers/README.md

 # Ciphers
 Playing around with Caesar Ciphers.
-User will input a message when prompted that they wish to encrypt.
+User will input a message that they wish to encrypt when prompted.
+This program will also decrypt the encrypted text.

 Once a message is inputted, users will have the choice to choose an encryption key (positive or negative integer) using either "y", "Y", or "n", "N".